Embedding Tickets and RSVPs

 Let’s say you’ve just created tickets for your event using the Event Tickets plugin — with the Event Tickets Plus add-on installed — and those tickets are displaying nicely on your event page.
-Now, what if you want to display them somewhere else, say, your homepage?
+Now, what if you want to embed your tickets, say, on your homepage?
 Maybe you’ve created a landing page promoting the event and would like to drop the tickets in there.

 That’s exactly what the